 On one side were those who were generally inclined to trust government and the public health officials who managed our pandemic response.
 As bad as the pandemic went for Canada, with over 50,000 deaths, things could have been much worse.
-Thanks to that basic trust in our leaders and in our resilient institutions, Canada had one of the lowest COVID-19 death rates in the world,28 and one of the strongest rates of vaccine uptake.29
+Thanks to that basic trust in our leaders and in our resilient institutions, Canada had one of the lowest COVID-19 death rates in the world, and one of the strongest rates of vaccine uptake.

 On the other side were those more predisposed to distrust government and experts, and who found vindication for this skepticism in Canada's pandemic response.
 Our governments' measures were often slow, chaotic, haphazard, arbitrary and, some may argue, even manipulative.
 Some of these skeptics were never on board, rejecting Canada's approach from the very beginning of the pandemic and insisting COVID-19 was no worse than a cold.
 Others grew skeptical as they sat with the anxiety, stress, isolation, loneliness and depression that the virus and its lockdowns had wrought, becoming increasingly disillusioned with many of the more controlling aspects of the state's response.
-In reaction, and with a vast digital library of scientific literature, speculation, polemic, misinformation and conspiracy theories at their fingertips, they found community.30 Young Canadian adults were not immune.
-As an example, the advent of Students Against Mandates, a Manitoba student group founded to oppose vaccine mandates in post-secondary institutions, participated in convoy protests in Winnipeg and Ottawa.31
+In reaction, and with a vast digital library of scientific literature, speculation, polemic, misinformation and conspiracy theories at their fingertips, they found community.
+Young Canadian adults "These two groups, the trusting and the skeptical, came to a boil over the most visible and intrusive of Canada's pandemic measures-lockdowns, mask wearing and vaccine mandates."

+were not immune.
+As an example, the advent of Students Against Mandates, a Manitoba student group founded to oppose vaccine mandates in post-secondary institutions, participated in convoy protests in Winnipeg and Ottawa.